ncaanext/NCAA06Next/README.md

 If you want to create your own version, please see the following section for more info.

+### Sponsorship Text Patch:

+This mod patches the Pontiac Drive Summary text to All-State Drive Recap to go with the Texture update for sponsorships.

 ### For more support, please ask on Discord!

 ### Team members: